 Indoor air is affected by breathing people, which increase the concentration of carbon dioxide and machines, which increase the number of particles.
 To ensure a healthy climate inside the building, the contaminated air must be replaced.
 E.g., it is a known fact that good air quality in schools helps to maintain students’ performance over the day.
 Thus, the buildings need to be equipped with a device to replace the contaminated air with new and fresh air.

 The term “Ventilation” covers a wide range of applications and systems.
 It includes all systems where the air is removed and replaced by new air.
 The purpose is to maintain good indoor air quality.
-To improve overall building operating cost, a ventilation system often contains a heat recovery system which transfers heat and/or humidity between the supply and exhaust air.
+To improve overall building operating cost, a ventilation system often contains a heat recovery system (heat exchanger) which transfers heat and/or humidity between the supply and exhaust air.

 Besides commercial and residential ventilation such systems also include industrial applications where e.g. high-temperature process air is ventilated from the system and is used to preheat new fresh air.
 This results in both improved IAQ and heat recovery.